 Phylogenetic studies have also helped to partially resolve the ancestry puzzle.
 Reverse modelling of genetic mutation rates clearly indicates the presence of ancestral organisms to the Cambrian lifeforms, reaching even further back in time than the Ediacaran period – essentially meaning that even if we can’t see them we can know that they were there.
 But still the question remains: Where are the remains?

-Another observation has been that the early Cambrian period is defined by the appearance of fragments of hardened shelly structures (known as the Small Shelly Fossils) and that this biomineralisation of part of an organism facilitated subsequent fossilization.
+Another observation has been that the early Cambrian period is defined by the appearance of fragments of hardened shelly structures (Small Shelly Fossils) and that this biomineralisation of part of an organism facilitated subsequent fossilization.
 Conversely earlier lifeforms were overwhelmingly soft bodied and therefore left no trace in an already patchy fossil record.
 This may have been the case to some extent but soft bodied organisms (although rare) have been found throughout the fossil record and at times in extraordinary detail – especially those preserved in fine silt matrixes known as “Lagerstatte Deposits” such as the Burgess Shale.
 So why no trace whatsoever of relatively complex soft bodied animals prior to the Cambrian period?

 The relatively complex animals that must have preceded the Cambrian period may well have been soft bodied and difficult to preserve but to leave no trace is problematic.
 The stratigraphic record appears to have been almost wiped clean, so much so that it has been speculated that a great extinction event occurred between the Ediacaran and Cambrian periods wiping out all signs of earlier animal life.